World Wrestling Entertainment (WWE) Logo PNG

 WWF expanded into new markets and established itself as an international brand.
 The logo reflected the organization’s evolution and readiness to become a leader in sports and entertainment.
 In an era when wrestling became a part of mainstream culture, this emblem symbolized success and spectacle.

 The use of gold and the three-dimensional effects emphasized the grandeur of events like WrestleMania, which drew millions of viewers.
-This logo marked the transition of wrestling into a new era—an era of show business, where every event was transformed into a must-see spectacle.
+This logo marked the transition of wrestling into a new era—an era of show business, where every event became a must-see spectacle.

 1995 – 1998

 For a while, two emblems were in use.
-Since 1995, color has been used in parallel with the black-and-white versions.
-It consists of a neon yellow center, cobalt outline, and letters.
+Since 1995, color has been used alongside the black-and-white versions.
+It consists of a neon yellow center, a cobalt outline, and letters.
 The small background cube is painted in the same color.
-The abbreviation is turned sideways and placed vertically with a slant to the left.
+The abbreviation is turned sideways and placed vertically, with a slight leftward slant.

 1997 – 2002